virbula/proxmox-backup/docs/notifications.rst

 applications.
 It provides a simple API and web interface, making it easy to integrate with different platforms and services.

+..
+NOTE:: Gotify targets will respect the HTTP proxy settings from Configuration → Other → HTTP proxy

 See :ref:`notifications.cfg` for all configuration options.

 .. _notification_targets_webhook: